 Next Gifted Testing Dates:

-Fall testing will occur September 28th 2021
+Fall Testing will occur in September and October

 Please remember no student may be tested without parent permission.
 Deadlines for referrals and parent permission slips for testing will be emailed to teachers prior to testing dates.